smart-data-models/dataModel.SDMX/Observation/doc/spec_IT.md

           type: string
         addressRegion:
           description: 'Property.
 The region in which the locality is, and which is in the country.
 Model:''https://schema.org/addressRegion'''
           type: string
+        district:
+          description: 'A district is a type of administrative division that, in some countries, is managed by the local government.'
+          type: string
         postOfficeBoxNumber:
           description: 'Property.
 The post office box number for PO box addresses.
 For example, 03578.
 Model:''https://schema.org/postOfficeBoxNumber'''